Coherently enhanced radiation friction in laser-plasma collisions

-Consider radiation of a bunch of charged particles colliding with a laser pulse represented by a pulsed circularly polarized plane electromagnetic wave, see Fig.~\ref{fig_setup}~(a).
-The distribution of the radiated electric field after the collision is shown in Fig.~\ref{fig_setup}~(b), for details of the numerical approach see Sec.~\ref{sec_sim}.
+In this paper we present the physical mechanism, scaling laws, and numerical validation of the coherently enhanced RF, and discuss prospects for its experimental observation.
+The companion paper \cite{pre_arxiv} provides a detailed derivation of the analytical model and an extended analysis of its robustness.

-The radiation is directed primarily along (to the left, forward scattering) and opposite (to the right, backward scattering) the laser propagation direction.
-The forward scattering leaves the incident laser frequency almost unchanged and corresponds to the laser diffraction on the bunch.
-As we show below, the radiation of all the particles in the bunch in exactly forward direction interferes constructively providing a very strong coherent enhancement of the forward scattering.
+{\it Coherent radiation of a particle bunch} -- Consider radiation of a bunch of charged particles colliding with a laser pulse, the latter for simplicity represented by a pulsed circularly polarized plane electromagnetic wave.
+Figure~\ref{fig_rad}~(a) shows the distribution of radiated electric field after the collision; see Appendix for details of the numerical approach.
+The radiation is directed primarily along (forward scattering) and opposite (backward scattering) the laser propagation direction.
+The forward scattering leaves the incident laser frequency unchanged and corresponds to a diffraction on the bunch.
+As discussed below, such radiation from all the particles interferes constructively, resulting in a strong coherent enhancement.

-It might seem counterintuitive that the forward radiation, being emitted oppositely to the particles motion, still slows the particles down.
-Although the effect is entirely classical, this can be clearly explained by considering the propagation of laser photons.
-Before their scattering off a particle bunch all the laser photons move exactly longitudinally, while after the scatterings their momenta acquire a transverse component, see Fig.~\ref{fig_setup}~(b).
-Since the frequency of the forward radiation is equal to the laser frequency, see Appendix~\ref{app_single}, the energy of the forward scattered photons does not change, and the appearance of the transverse component of the momentum corresponds to the decrease of the longitudinal component.
-This means that the longitudinal momentum of the laser photons is partially transferred to the particles, slowing them down.
+It may seem counterintuitive that near-forward radiation, emitted against the particle motion, slows particles down.
+Although entirely classical, the effect can be clearly explained in terms of laser photons.
+Before scattering, they move longitudinally; afterwards their momenta acquire transverse divergence, see Fig.~\ref{fig_rad}~(a).
+Since forward radiation has the incident laser frequency [see Figs.~\ref{fig_rad}~(b),(c) and \cite{pre_arxiv}], the photon energy is unchanged, so transverse momentum implies a reduced longitudinal component.
+The lost longitudinal momentum is partially transferred to the particles, slowing them down.